sammigachuhi/my_django/docs/15-rendering-on-render.md

 Specify the Github branch holding your Django project.
 In our case it is `main` branch.

 For **Root Directory**, specify the directory containing all your Django apps.
 If all your Django apps are in the root directory, no need to specify this.
 However, if all your apps are within a single directory, such as `sanitation/` in our case, go ahead and specify this.
-Once you write the root directory, Render will autopopulate the root directory name in subsequent text boxes.
+Once you write the root directory, Render will autopopulate the root directory name in the subsequent text boxes.

 For **Build Command**, insert `pip install -r requirements.txt`.

 For **Start Command**, insert `python manage.py runserver 0.0.0.0:8000`.

-For the Environment Variables, insert `PYTHON_VERSION` and `3.10.12` in the **Key** and **Value** fields respectively.
+For the **Environment Variables**, insert `PYTHON_VERSION` and `3.10.12` in the **Key** and **Value** fields respectively.

 Click on **Create web service** and Render will build and deploy your app.

-Watch this video which will be very helpful as it similar to our case. [video](https://www.youtube.com/watch?v=MPGoy5rp1GE)
+If you would like to visually follow along the above steps, watching this video which will be very helpful as it similar to our case. [video](https://www.youtube.com/watch?v=MPGoy5rp1GE)

 Our app is found on this link: https://django-sanitation-app.onrender.com/.